turbot/guardrails-docs/docs/getting-started/getting-started-aws/review-account-wide/index.md

 # Review Account-Wide Bucket Versioning

-In this guide you’ll see how a policy pack governs resource across an account.
+In this guide you’ll see how a single policy pack can govern all resources across an account.

-This is the fourth guide in the *Getting started with AWS* series.
+This is the fifth guide in the *Getting started with AWS* series.

 ## Prerequisites

-- Completion of the first three guides.
+- Completion of the previous guides in this series.
+- Access to the Guardrails console with administrative privlidges.

 ## Step 1: Open the Controls by State report